mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/spark-operator-custom-resources/index.md

 ## Prerequisites

+Follow these steps:

-1. First, deploy your Spark Operator.
+1. Deploy your Spark Operator.
 See the [Spark Operator](../../../../../workspaces/applications/catalog-applications/spark-operator) documentation for more information.

-1. You need to ensure the necessary RBAC resources referenced in your custom resources exist, otherwise the custom resources will fail.
-See [this Spark Operator documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/quick-start-guide.md#about-the-spark-job-namespace) for details.
+1. Ensure the necessary RBAC resources referenced in your custom resources exist, otherwise the custom resources can fail.
+See the [Spark Operator documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/quick-start-guide.md#about-the-spark-job-namespace) for details.

-    - This is an example of commands you need to create RBAC resources needed in your project namespace:
+    - This is an example of commands for you you to create the RBAC resources needed in your project namespace:

         ```bash
         export PROJECT_NAMESPACE=<project namespace>